 Welcome to the Troop 120.
-This backpacking gear checklist should provide some basic information of the gear you’ll need during your years as a Scout.
+This Boy Scout backpacking checklist should provide some basic information of the gear you’ll need during your years as a Scout.
 The gear list below lists out all the gear you will need for a basic 3 season single overnight backpacking trip.

 The below gear checklist can be accessed by clicking this link.

 Cotton does not wick moisture, does not keep you warm when it gets wet and unfortunately does not dry out very quickly.
 Do not bring cotton on a Scout outing (camping, hiking, etc).
 This includes sweatshirts, T shirts, socks, briefs, jeans, etc.